AMF Failure – automatic mains failure panel (AMF) failures

 Without a visual operating control panel your AMF will NOT operate.

-If the control panel has NO life and NO images then as a matter of urgency replace with a NEW control panel.
+If the control panel has NO life and NO images then as a matter of urgency replace with a NEW power control panel.

 Control panels can fail due to age or component failure